nxp-mcuxpresso/mcuxsdk-examples/_boards/imx943evk/multicore_examples/rpmsg_lite_pingpong_rtos/cm7_core0/example_board_readme.md

 3. Download the program to the target board.
 4. Either re-power up your board or launch the debugger in your IDE to begin running the example.

-Enable an option(Cannot enable them at the same time) in prj.conf of the project to select which core as master and which core as remote as the follow table:
+Enable an option(Cannot enable them at the same time) in rpmsg_lite_pingpong_rtos/prj.conf and rpmsg_lite_pingpong_rtos/cm7_core0/prj.conf to select which core as master and which core as remote as the follow table:
 |         Option                       |   Master |   Remote   |
 |--------------------------------------|----------|------------|
 |  CONFIG_RPMSG_M71_M33S=y(default)    |    M71   |    M33S    |